 When you are breastfeeding, you aren’t as rigid about your diet as you were during pregnancy.
 However, a proper and a healthy maternal diet is highly desirable as it has a direct effect on your breast milk.
 Many a time, there is a possibility that your infant may fall ill, develop sensitivities, or contract allergies due to your improper diet.
 Infections and microbes remain in your breast milk and pass into your infant’s body.
 While your postpartum diet is all about making sufficient quality and quantity of milk, you should follow some dietary restrictions.
 There are also some types of foods to avoid while breastfeeding to ensure your and your baby’s safety.

-Doctors typically advise breastfeeding moms to include two bowls of fruits in their daily diet, as fruits are rich in essential minerals and other nutrients.
-Fruits help provide extra nourishment to your baby through your milk.
+Experts suggest breastfeeding mothers include at least five portions of fruits and vegetables daily to ensure they receive all the essential nutrients (1).
+Fruits provide extra nourishment to your baby through your milk.
 However, not all fruits have similar advantages, especially when you are breastfeeding.
 Remember that your baby’s health will directly depend on your diet.
 It’s important to remember that every baby reacts differently.
 Some babies may tolerate these fruits well, while others might be sensitive to them.
 Watching how your baby responds when you introduce new foods into your diet is a good idea.
 Keeping a food diary can help you track any foods that may upset your baby.

 Here we list some fruits to avoid while breastfeeding for you and your little one’s well-being.